s9ori/s9ori/README.md

-- 👋 Hi, I’m @s9ori
+- 👋 Hi, I’m Saori Uchida.
-- 👀 I’m interested in k-pop, human rights, and fashion!
+- 👀 I’m interested in k-pop, sustainable development, and fashion!
-- 🌱 I’m currently learning to build react apps.
+- 🌱 I’m currently learning to build machine learning algorithms.
-- 💞️ I’m looking to collaborate on ml.
+- 💞️ I’m looking to collaborate on policy analysis applications.
 - 📫 How to reach me: git message.

 <!---